 Common Knowledge Versus Science

 Most people think of the creatures they see at the zoo with the mention of monkeys.
-Because many municipal facilities put these animals together in the same part of the zoo park, it’s very easy for the average person to think they all come from the same area covered with jungles and trees.
+Because many municipal facilities put these animals together in the same part of the zoo park, it’s straightforward for the average person to think they all come from the same area covered with jungles and trees.

-In reality, the world’s monkey breeds fall into two major groups: Old World and New World.
+The world’s monkey breeds fall into two major groups: Old World and New World.
 Old World monkeys are those that come from Africa and Asia.
 They spend a lot of time on the ground, although many species can climb if they need to.